Princeton45/zero-trust-sub-config/README.md

     *   **App-ID:** Is the traffic actually what it claims to be?
     *   **User-ID:** Who is sending the packet?
     *   **Security Policy:** Is the Corporate Zone allowed to talk to Classified Zone?
-4.  **Egress:** If the traffic matches an "Allow" policy, the Firewall routes the packet to the destination subnet (e.g., `ethernet1/1.30`), re-tags it for `VLAN 30`, and sends it back down the trunk to the switch for delivery.
+4.  **Egress:** When traffic matches an "Allow" policy, the firewall routes the packet to the destination sub-interface (e.g., `ethernet1/1.30`), re-tags it for `VLAN 30`, and forwards it back through the trunk to the switch for final delivery.

 ## Technology Stack
 *   **Virtualization:** GNS3 Network Simulator